Young People Takeover the RSNO!

 “I've composed collaborative music before, and have made multimedia performances, but never has one of my collaborations looked quite like this!
 Even though I won't be leaving my house, I jumped at the chance to work on an international project, meet new musicians, and work with young people who want to explore many facets of music-making and creativity."

-Simply scroll down the page to watch Going Places, a new audio/visual work created by the Takeover participants.
+Scroll down the page to watch Going Places, a new audio/visual work created by the Takeover participants.
 Also included is a pre-concert talk, which explains the process of creating the piece.

 We are grateful to the Angus Allnatt Charitable Foundation for its support of this year's Takeover project.